04 May 2021

 Today I would like to show you an alternative solution to React Native – NativeScript!
 But first, let’s find out why React Native is so successful.

-React Native cross platform development – what makes it so successful?
+React Native cross platform development – why devs choose React Native?

 The Facebook developed React Native is the most popular framework of its kind used in the development of truly native apps and cross platform app development.
 Regarding the data on React Native’s popularity, it’s worth it to consider why this particular technology is so popular.
 I can think of a few major reasons:

-- It allows you to do all the work in one ecosystem that most developers know and appreciate.
+- It allows you to do all the work in one ecosystem that most developers know and appreciate and still get the native code for both iOS and Android platforms.

 - You can make an impressive list of projects developed with React Native (Instagram, Facebook, Bloomberg etc) – iOS apps, hybrid mobile apps, native like apps, native Android applications and more.